darksworm/openchat_kata_outside_in/README.md

 1. Use mutation testing; otherwise your tests might be falsely covering your code.
 1. Don't use static mock data for feature tests; otherwise deadlocks will pop up when running tests in parallel.
 1. Not letting the framework creep into your BL is hard, but can be done and is probably wise.
+1. In most cases, DAMP is better than DRY for unit tests.

 ### Testing the framework